 1969–70 | Everton | Leeds United |

-Over the last few months, we have been asking History Of Soccer readers to vote for their team of the 1960s football era.
+Over the last few months, we have asked History Of Soccer readers to vote for their team of the 1960s football era.

 So here’s the 1960s football dream team you selected.